 It passes through the superheater tubes and returns to the superheated steam chamber from which it is led to the cylinder through the pipes, one to each cylinder.

-The boiler itself is moving with a very high velocity with 60 kilometres per hour to 70 kilometres per hour.
+The boiler itself is moving with a very high velocity from 60 kilometers per hour to 70 kilometers per hour.

 Locomotive Boiler Video: